 UMDHU is working to improve segregation of duties.
-Processes are being improved to strengthen internal controls.
+Processes have been improved to strengthen internal controls.
+The number of UMDHU personnel limits the ability of segregation to some degree.

-Completion Date Upper Missouri District Health Unit will implement the plan by December 31, 2022, as processes have been developed and implemented.
+Upper Missouri District Health Unit will implement the corrective plan by December 31, 2022, as processes have been developed and implemented.